Sitecore/Sitecore.Pathfinder/README.md

 ## Basic concepts

+In the following:
+* [Tools] refers to the directory where scc.exe is located.
+* [Project] refers to the directory where the project is located.

 ### Tasks
 The Pathfinder compiler supports a number of tasks.
 These tasks make up the tool chain.
 While most tasks provide functionality for compiling and deploying a package, other tasks simply implement funtionality.